IsraelBosun/ecommerce-stripe/README.md

 ![Banner](https://user-images.githubusercontent.com/70088342/160780701-7bb38a57-76bd-49a2-a4ec-49f89c50a7c7.png)

-## This is an eCommerce website built with Sanity, Next.js, and Paystack for payment processing.
+## This is an eCommerce website I built with Sanity, Next.js, and Paystack for payment processing.
 It allows users to browse and purchase products online.

 ## Table of Contents